thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Add a Dark theme template
 - [Feature] [Blocked] Separate "field_background" when Aseprite fixes the menu shadow
 - [Feature] [Blocked] Add separate color for Tooltip Text (Tooltip Section?) - currently it doesn't work due to a bug
-- [Feature] Generating a theme from the current color palette
-- [Refactor] Add a Default model next to Template - Template is a template, default is default

 ## FX